jagotu/BACIL/thesis_text/thesis_text.md

 ### Harness

-As mentioned in XXX, our way of exposing additional functionality consisted of implementing them in the `BACILHelpers` assembly which .NET calls directly and BACIL replaces with its own implementaiton.
-To facilitate benchmarks, we added two new methods: `StartTimer` which starts a timer and `GetTicks` which return the number of ticks since the start.
+As mentioned in [BACILHelpers](#bacilhelpers), our way of exposing additional functionality consists of implementing them in the `BACILHelpers` assembly which .NET calls directly and BACIL replaces with its own implementaiton.
+To facilitate benchmarks, we add two new methods: `StartTimer` which starts a timer and `GetTicks` which return the number of ticks since the start.
 The API was inspired by the API of `System.Diagnostics.StopWatch`, which is what the .NET implementation uses:

 ```C#